-Orthodontist in Midlothian
+Orthodontist in Richmond

 You may have been referred to our office by your dentist because you were told your bite needed work.
 We see many patients referred to us who are sometimes surprised to hear their bite needs work, because they did not notice.
 Our doctor looks for a few key things when examining your bite.